abarnowska/Spacerek.pl/README.md

 # Spacerek.pl

-This app is created by Angelika Barnowska-Nawara and Karolina Reseman.
-We are created this app to help parents decide how to dress their little children before going for a walk.
+This app is created by Angelika Barnowska-Nawara.
+I have created this app to help parents decide how to dress their little children before going for a walk.
 The creation process is still in progress.

 # It is said that there is no bad weather - there are only bad clothes...